 There’s never been a better time to be a writer… or at least that’s what I’ve been told.
 There’s two sides to that story, but one thing is certain; websites like Textbroker make it a lot easier to get started.

-A lot of these sites are scams though, so which ones can you trust?
+A lot of these "writer" sites are scams though, so which ones can you trust?
 Is Textbroker legit?
 In this review I’ll go over that because if you love writing, it's probably your dream to earn a living as writer.
 I get it.
 This website was born from my dream to become a paid writer and while it's not exactly how I imagined I'd earn my income writing, I now get to help others.
 In this review I'll discuss the following topics…

-Please note, I am not a member or an affiliate for Course Hero.
-This review has been researched with information and testimonials that are available online in the public domain.
+Please note, I am not a member or an affiliate for Text Broker.
+This review has been researched with information and/or testimonials that are available online in the public domain.
 Any recommendations and/or conclusions are strictly opinions and may not to apply to, or agree with, all persons or situations.
 See full disclaimer for more info

 What Is Textbroker?